 - Click on "Host Records - Edit".
 If the Host Records option is not available to you, it could mean that your domain name is not using our DNS servers.
 To change this, please see the article, "How to change domain nameservers (DNS)".

-- Under the appropriate host name (or you can create a custom host name), click on the "Type" drop-down menu and click on "TXT".
+- Under the appropriate host name (usually the "@" or "none" host name is used) (or you can create a custom host name), click on the "Type" drop-down menu and click on "TXT".
 You can input the text in the "Address" field.

 - Click Save.